Ireland is home to over 30,000 castles. Say what?

 King John’s Castle is a 13th-century castle located on King’s Island in Limerick and next to the River Shannon.
 This Irish castle overlooks the river and the panoramic view of Limerick City.

 The stunning new exhibition brings to life over 800 years of King John’s Castle and Limerick City’s dramatic history all through Touch-screen technology which will connect visitors to tales of siege and warfare.
+It is also one of the best castles in Ireland.

 09.30 am – 5 pm